ZTarget/Tek-Phase/Tek-Phase_Green/readme.txt

 Dark Green		#639906

 Changelog
-April 20 2018 - 1.0 first release version was made for Falkon 3.0.0 so there could be some bugs when newer versions get released.
+Apr 20 2018 - 1.0 first release version was made for Falkon 3.0.0 so there could be some bugs when newer versions get released.
+May 23 2018 - Fixed add tab button. the svg was messed up (appeared normal to me in Antergos) and I changed the code for this a tad (line 378, 380, at this time)